-Parameter Table 2 Parameter Description 520+axis Maximum Acceleration/Deceleration allowed for each axis during movement.
-In units of resolver counts $/$ (clock tick) 2 .
-533 Maximum Linear Acceleration in microns/(hundreths of a second) 2 .
-534 Maximum Pitch Acceleration, in millidegrees/(hundreths of a second) 2 .
-535 Maximum Roll Acceleration , in millidegrees/(hundreths of a second) 2 .
-536 Maximum Linear Speed in (microns/second).
-537 Maximum Pitch Speed, in (millidegrees/second).
-538 Maximum Roll Speed, in (millidegrees/second).
-540+axis Maximum Resolver Range.
-An envelope value used for various calculations.
-This value should be set to more than twice the maximum range of axis motion.
-580+axis Deceleration Smoothness.
-Used to adjust the smoothness of the stop following an abort (by A or CLRBUF command).
-In units of resolver counts / (clock tick) 2 .
+Parameter Table 2 Parameter Description 580+ axis Deceleration Smoothness.
+Used to adjust the smoothness of the stop following an about (by A or CLRBUF command).
+In units of encoder counts / ( clock tick ) .
 Typical value: 5 (smooth stop) - 100 (abrupt stop).
-600+ axis Analog output value to be applied to the axis when performing a hard home search.
-If PAR 600+ axis =0: Hard home not allowed for specified axis.
+600+axis Analog output value to be applied to the axis when performing a hard home search.
+If PAR 600+axis=0: Hard home not allowed for specified axis.
+640+axis Reserved Reserved for debugging purposes.
+Do not alter values.
+Tachometer Gain Maximum Value .
+In cases where an adaptive tachometer is used (PAR 340+axis>15), this parameter defines the maximum value of the tachometer gain allowed for that axis.
+660+ axis Maximum DAC Value: The absolute value of analog output that can be applied to the axis.
+Used to prevent the speed of the axis from exceeding a safe limit.
 680+ axis Servo Error.
 At run time and during homing, if a position error is greater than that defined by the parameter, an impact condition is detected.
-Typical values: 1000-2000 resolver counts.
-700+axis 720+axis 740+axis 760+axis Manual Movement Torque Limitation.
-Whenever the axis resolver moves more counts than the value of PAR 700+ $axis$, the torque value is sampled, and written to the system variable T0.
-In addition, the actual torque, T , is measured at each clock tick, and compared to the stored value T0.
-Each time $(T - T0) > T{max}$, an internal counter is incremented.
-When the value of the counter equals the value of PAR 740+ $axis$, an impact condition is detected.
-Maximum allowed torque is defined as: T{max} =(PAR 720+ $axis$) + [(PAR 760+ $axis$) × $acceleration$] 780+ axis Servo Error.
+Typical values for ER IX / ER 14 / MK2 axes: 1000-2000 encoder counts.
+700+ axis 720+ axis 740+ axis 760+ axis Manual Movement Torque Limitation.
+Whenever the axis encoder moves more counts than the value of PAR 700+ $axis$ , the torque value is sampled, and written to the system variable T0.
+In addition, the actual torque, $T$ , is measured at each clock tick, and compared to the stored value T0.
+Each time $(T - T0) > T{max}$ , an internal counter is incremented.
+When the value of the counter equals the value of PAR 740+ $axis$ , an impact condition is detected.
+Maximum allowed torque is defined as: $T{max}$ =(PAR 720+ $axis$ ) + [(PAR 760+ $axis$ ) × $acceleration$ ] 780+ axis Servo Error.
 During manual movement, if a position error is greater than that defined by the parameter, an impact condition is detected.
-Typical value: 1000-2000 resolver counts.
-810+ axis Offset angle between resolver and motor phases.
-820 - 2048 Reserved system parameters.
-Do not manipulate!
+Typical values for ER IX / ER 14 / MK2 axes: 1000-2000 encoder counts.